newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/Haul-Waste.md

 ---
 urlSlug: haul-waste
 filename: haul-waste
-name: Register Your Vehicles That Will Haul Waste
+name: Obtain Waste Hauling Decal, if Applicable
 id: haul-waste-hic
 callToActionLink: https://www.wastedecals.nj.gov/sg2.html
 callToActionText: Apply for My Waste Hauling Decal
 issuingAgency: New Jersey Department of Environmental Protection (DEP)
 ---
-Waste facilities will **only** allow registered vehicles or items to discard waste.
-You need to register online and submit payment after you receive an e-mail with payment information.
+Waste facilities will **only** allow registered vehicles with a decal to discard waste.

 If you collect or haul waste for other companies, you need to be a [commercial waste hauler](https://www.wastedecals.nj.gov/swt2.html), which is a more time-intensive process.